Ruyton Girls' School: External programs

 In Years 11 and 12, students of Ruyton may study their chosen courses with students from the nearby boys’ school, Trinity Grammar.
 These classes are shared between Ruyton and Trinity.
-The two schools also collaborate in the annual Trinity-Ruyton musical.
-Ruyton also performs plays with Scotch College, Melbourne.
+The two schools also collaborate in the annual Trinity-Ruyton musical, in Year 10 to 12 Senior School Play, as well as a Year 9 annual play.

 Another of Ruyton's features is its international program, providing international opportunities and student exchange visits through the Sister School Network, a regime created in 1989 that has expanded over the years to include 16 schools throughout Canada, Taiwan, China, New Zealand, the United States, the United Kingdom, France and South Africa.

 An Expanding Horizons Programme is run for each year level from Year Three to Year Eleven.
 The program consists of an educational and challenging camp, which visits various parts of Australia, depending on the year level.
 Camps such as ski camp, surf camp, a political journey to Australia's capital Canberra and a two-week camping tour of Australia's Northern Territory are included in the program.